2017 BOARD OF DIRECTORS

 Always looking to give back, he is eager to find more ways to be involved in community initiatives that will help Bracebridge and Muskoka grow and thrive.

-Emily McQuade is 32 year old devoted husband to Andrew McQuade and loving mother of 3 beautiful children – Claire (5), AJ (2) & Lily (1).
+Emily McQuade is 32 year old devoted wife to Andrew McQuade and loving mother of 3 beautiful children – Claire (5), AJ (2) & Lily (1).
 Emily and her family moved to Bracebridge, ON in June of 2013 to enjoy all Muskoka has to offer and escape to busy life style of Burlington / Oakville to raise their family.
 Emily an energetic and self-motivated individual with soild qualifications in sales, marketing, and customer relations.
 With over 12 years of sales background she is self confident, driven to succeed and poised in interactions across all business hierarchic; a persuasive communicator and has excellent time management skills.

 As part of the move Emily and her husband Andrew envisioned building their own business, which would be the first indoor playground in Muskoka for children 0-10 years old.
 They’re now proud to say after 3 years of building and developing their indoor playground (The Play Pit), it has now been in operation for 15 months and has been a welcoming addition to not only Bracebridge but also the surrounding areas.
 In 2016 The Play Pit was nominated for new